memgraph/docs/products/memgraph/upcoming/reference_guide/reference-guide.md

 Memgraph supports all query audit logging.
 When enabled, the audit log contains records of all queries executed on the database.
 {% page-ref page="./audit-log.md" %}

+### Making a backup

+Memgraph comes with couple of queries that allow you to safely make a backup of the files containing its data.
+{% page-ref page='./making-a-backup.md %}